keylime/keylime/README.md

 You can build a single binary for the keylime_node service.
 It uses http://www.pyinstaller.org/  Install with `pip install pyinstaller`

 Make sure that you have UPX for binary compression.
-On ubuntu: `apt-get install upx`.
+On ubuntu: `apt-get install upx-ucl`.

 Ensure that you have the tools needed to install keylime normally (see section above).
 On Ubuntu:
 `apt-get install -y python-dev python-setuptools python-tornado python-m2crypto python-zmq`.
 Now pull in the rest of the python dependencies with `sudo python setup.py install`